theheavygluon/QPy/README.md

 # State of the project
-This version is not nearly complete and this is simply the first launch with around 4 (fairly incomplete) features: Plotter (which plots some algebraic QM equations), Solver (which solves some algebraic QM equations), tise (which solves the 1D time independant schrodinger eqn for a specific V(x) using the numerov method), and psiTools (which is a feature that allows several wavefunction-related operations such as normalization, probability calculation, expectation value solver and much more).

-I am currently working on integrating Quantum operators and many statistical quantities that could be obtained by using quantum operators.
-Examples include expecation values, variance and standard deviations, etc. This should hopefully be done by tomorrow.
+The first version includes 4 main features: QSolve, which solves a few algebraic QM-related eqns, QPlot, which plots a few algebraic eqns, tise, which solves the 1D Time Independant Schrodinger Equation and psiTools, which allows one to make a few wavefunction-related calculations such as normalization, finding probability, expectation values, uncertainty, etc.

+This is how you import each feature:

+from QPy import Solver as QSolve from QPy import Plotter as QPlot from QPy import tise from QPy import psiTools as psi

+Demos are available on test.py

 # Modules used